 Fragile Minds: An Advocate's Story

-by Clayton E. Cramer, M.A, MA, History Adjunct Instructor, College of Western Idaho, author, My Brother Ron
+Review by Clayton E. Cramer, M.A, MA, History Adjunct Instructor, College of Western Idaho, author, My Brother Ron

 "It is very easy for theorists to imagine people with severe mental illness as just being slightly eccentric, not really that different from the rest of us.
 Diane Chambers' collection of stories of interpreting for deaf mentally ill people should correct that fantasy.
 With love and concern, she recounts her encounters with people suffering both severe mental illness and deafness (and for one person, deaf, blind, and mentally ill).
 There are moments of humor that relieve what might otherwise be a sequence of tragedies.
 Her concern for the unmet needs of the severely mentally ill should cause all decent people to demand their state governments stop hiding behind a fantasy that puts hundreds of thousands of Americans in short-term mental care, often tragically ineffective group homes, and often as not, homeless until some incident, often criminal, again starts them on the revolving door of inadequate care."